eventide-project/docs/core-concepts/services/README.md

 # Service Facts

-Services are autonomous units of processing that are composed
+Services are autonomous units of processing that communicate via messages and are composed of components.

 ## Services don't respond to queries